 Bleeding after delivery is usually like a heavy menstrual cycle and can last for up to six weeks.
 Though it generally gets lighter over time, it may wax and wane a bit.
-That said, if the bleeding becomes much heavier, such as soaking a pad every hour or passing clots bigger than a lemon, seek medical attention.
+That said, if the bleeding becomes much heavier, such as soaking a pad every hour or passing blood clots bigger than a lemon, seek medical attention.
 Passing clots that can be described as the size of any coin is generally not concerning, but when in doubt, check with your provider.

 The risk of developing clots in blood vessels is increased in pregnancy, and it continues after delivery.
 If an abnormal clot forms in the legs (called deep vein thrombosis, or DVT), one may notice uneven swelling of the legs or ankles or a notable increase in swelling over a short time.
 Just as swelling of the lower legs is common in late pregnancy, it is in the early postpartum period as well.
 If clots travel to the arteries to the lungs (pulmonary embolism), the patient may experience shortness of breath or chest pain.
-These are emergency symptoms, and you should seek medical help.
+These are life-threatening symptoms, and you should seek medical help.

-monitoring is often recommended after delivery.
+If high blood pressure was noted during pregnancy, closer monitoring is often recommended after delivery.
 Sometimes serious elevations of blood pressure are associated with severe headache or visual changes, so these should get your attention, even if there was no problem with your blood pressure during pregnancy.

 The final area of concern is postpartum mood disorders.
 Most women have “baby blues” to some degree, and this generally resolves over the first few weeks.
 Both postpartum depression and postpartum psychosis are more serious and have risks for both mother and her new baby.
 The usual symptoms of depression may be seen, but thoughts of harming yourself or your child also should be evaluated urgently in postpartum care.